 Did You Know?
 Gnocchi holds its shape well and adds pillowy goodness to any sauce, including tomato-based meat sauces, pesto, Alfredo, and butter-garlic.

 Start by browning the meat, adding spices, carrots, celery and onions and cooking until tender, approximately 15 minutes.
 Then it’s time to add the tomatoes, tomato paste and red wine.
 Cook for another five minutes.

 Today, gnocchi is just as easy to make as pasta and offers a secret that really adds to its deliciousness–ridges that allow the sauce to collect in its valleys.
 Yum!

 What I really love about this pasta-alternative is that that most stores carry gnocchi pre-packaged.
 Which means for you (and me), less fuss and muss.
 But that being said, if you’ve got the time, you can also make it at home.
 Truly, both are great options for this recipe.

 When you make the gnocchi at home or buy it at the store, be sure to precook them in boiling salted for about five minutes, or until the gnocchi rise to the top.
 Then, strain and add it to your meat sauce.
 Stir well.

 How to Make Homemade Gnocchi – Lidia Bastianich

 Want to learn how to make Potato Gnocchi at home, the quick and easy way?
 Check out this super video tutorial from Master Italian Chef Lidia Bastianich.

-Cook your sauce for another five minutes until heated through.
+Then cook everything for another five minutes or so until heated through.